lakshkumar06/pact/README.md

 ## The Solution

-Agreed combines Git-style version control with blockchain verification:
+Pact. combines Git-style version control with blockchain verification:

 1. **Create** - All stakeholders see the same contract version
 2. **Propose** - Changes tracked with full diff history and commits